On this page you can find out how to cast your vote in person at a UK election or referendum.

-- The staff at the polling station will give you a ballot paper listing the parties and candidates you can vote for.
-It will be stamped with an official mark.
-You may be given more than one ballot paper if there is more than one election on the same day.
-If you have a visual impairment, you can ask for a special voting device that allows you to vote on your own in secret.
+- The staff at the polling station will give you a ballot paper listing the candidates you can vote for.
+You may be given more than one ballot paper if there is more than one election taking place in your local area on the same day.

 - Take your ballot paper into a polling booth so that no one can see how you vote.
 Read the ballot paper carefully, it will tell you how to cast your vote.
 Do not write anything else on the paper or your vote may not be counted.